 If you are making it ahead, I waited to add the ketchup mixture until I was ready to bake.

-1. The Stud wished the carrots were shredded instead of chunks
+1. Shred the carrots instead of keeping in chunks

 2. This didn’t “slice” super well so it wasn’t the best “looking” dish, but it was tasty.